APPLICATION PROCESS - Please submit a cover letter and resume for this position when applying.

 Manage and participate, as needed, in the 24-hour emergency on-call system.

 Establish and maintain effective relationships with relevant entities, including housing developers, homeless agencies, and public service groups.

 This job description is not intended to cover every aspect of your job at YouthCare.
 We are a team that works together to meet the needs of our clients and every member of the team is expected to pitch in and help even beyond the specific responsibilities listed in this description.

-1 or more years working with young people experiencing homelessness.
+Experience working with young people

 CONDITIONS OF EMPLOYMENT:

 Valid state identification or passport.